Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 If you're moving from version 1 to version 2, you're in the right place.
 In this document we will show you what needs to be updated.

-For the full set of changes and bug fixes, please refer to our changelog: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/CHANGELOG.md#200-2021-10-12
+For the full set of changes and bug fixes, please refer to our [changelog](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/CHANGELOG.md#200-2021-10-12)

 ## Table of contents